A Technology-Forward System to Enhance Plastic Waste Disposal at Research Labs

 The Solution

-We decided to make a label maker that works with a robotic arm sorter!
+We decided to make a label maker that works with a robotic arm sorter at the recycling facility!

 The Labels and the Label Maker

-Each QR code from the label on the left takes you to a “Material Passport” that gives you information on all the chemical or physical agents that the plastic apparatus has come in contact with.
+Each QR code from the label takes you to a “Material Passport” that gives you information on all the chemical or physical agents that the plastic apparatus has come in contact with.

 This is the software system we designed that would be integrated with the label maker to facilitate adding the agents that the plastic apparatus comes in contact with so that the QR code can be automatically updated with that information and also of-course to facilitate printing the labels to mark the apparatus before a scientists starts a protocol or experiment.